Chapter 16.16

 16.16.370 Streams – Mitigation requirements.

-16.16.380 Wildlife habitat conservation areas.
+16.16.380 Fish and wildlife habitat conservation areas.

 16.16.010 Purpose.

-The provisions of this chapter implement the goals and policies of the Washington State Growth Management Act, the Lake Forest Park Municipal Code, the Washington State Environmental Policy Act and the comprehensive plan for the city of Lake Forest Park to protect the public health and safety and to protect the natural environment, in particular the Lyon and McAleer creek basins, but also all sensitive areas of the city, including their structures, functions and values.
+The provisions of this chapter implement the goals and policies of the Washington State Growth Management Act, the Lake Forest Park Municipal Code, the Washington State Environmental Policy Act and the comprehensive plan for the city of Lake Forest Park to protect the public health and safety and to protect the natural environment, in particular the Lyon and McAleer creek basins, but also all critical areas of the city, including their structures, functions and values.

 This chapter is adopted, in part, to:

-A. Protect sensitive areas;
+A. Protect critical areas;

 B. Protect unique, fragile and irreplaceable elements of the environment;